Aftercare at Home

 -

-Positive pregnancy test three weeks after you have stopped bleeding
+Positive pregnancy test 2 weeks after you have stopped bleeding.

 -

-Bleeding for more than two weeks following miscarriage
+Bleeding for more than 2 weeks following miscarriage.

 -

-Heaving bleeding i.e. need to change a sanitary towel (pad) with blood clots every 15 minutes for more than an hour
+Heaving bleeding, i.e. you need to change a sanitary towel (pad) that has filled with blood clots every 15 minutes for over an hour (or 4 soaked pads in the course of 1 hour).

 -